vkarak/reframe/GOVERNANCE.md

 - Eirini Koutsaniti ([@ekouts](https://github.com/ekouts)), CSCS
 - Guilherme Peretti-Pezzi ([@gppezzi](https://github.com/gppezzi)), CSCS

-Members are added by majority vote of the leadership team and removed by a 2/3 vote.
+Members are added by a majority vote of the leadership team and removed by a 2/3 vote.

+A "majority" means more than half of the current leadership team members, regardless of how many participate in the vote.
+A 2/3 vote is calculated the same way — two thirds of the current team, not just those who vote.

+A member who has been inactive for more than 6 months may be removed by a 2/3 vote.
+Before the vote, the member is notified and given an opportunity to respond.
 A member who has been inactive for more than 6 months can be removed by vote.

 ### Maintainers